writethedocs/www/docs/conf/portland/2019/news/cfp-reminder.rst

 **The Portland conference will be returning to the Crystal Ballroom on May 19-21, 2019.** The `full event website <http://www.writethedocs.org/conf/portland/2019/>`_ is live, with some preliminary details, and we'll be filling in more as it gets closer.
 We're already excited to see what this year has in store!

 If you're excited too, go ahead and `register for your ticket now <http://www.writethedocs.org/conf/portland/2019/>`_!
-For the past several years the conference has sold out, so we highly recommend to buy early and reserve your spot.
+For the past several years the conference has sold out, so we highly recommend buying early and reserving your spot.

 **Please make sure to register for your ticket before you book your travel!** We cannot be responsible for any non-refundable travel costs, and if we reach capacity at the venue before you register, we cannot guarantee a spot for you, even if you booked your travel.